nystrom/rivo/docs/design.md

 Use of the type `List a` translates into `List a xs => xs`.

 Open function alternatives are just inferred as is.
 Each alternative may have a different type.
-It is a link-time error for alternatives to have incompatible
+It is a link-time error for alternatives to have incompatible types.
+The linker generates a dispatcher function.

+    module M1
+    fun length (Nil) = 0

+    module M2
+    fun length (Cons x xs) = 1 + length xs
+    // Cons a b ->

+	module M3
+	import M1, M2
+	fun length (xs)
+       module

 Each alternative is translated to an instance.